fletchjp/MERG-Arduino-Software/TestPrograms/README.md

 https://github.com/DSSCircuits/I2C-Master-Library

+This is a test of this library which is about 10 years old.

+The interface is different from the one used by Wire.

 ## TestWarnings (-fpermissive)

 On the AVR boards (NANO, UNO and MEGA for example) the Arduino IDE default settings for the compiler include -fpermissive.